 There are a lot of exciting things happening around local food in our neighborhood, and the farmers market is just one of the great aspects that make Cedar-Riverside such an excellent neighborhood to live, play, work and eat in.
 These markets would not have been possible without the creative organizing of Community Health Initiative intern, Amy Jones.
 So, grab your sister, brother, parent, child, friend, or coworker and head over to the West Bank Mini Farmers Market!!!
 We hope to see you all there this fall, you’re sure to find some great deals on fresh, local produce!

 Tuesdays, 3 pm – 6 pm at Dania Hall Site – 427 Cedar Ave S

 Thursdays, 11 am – 2 pm at Augsburg Ice Arena – 2323 Riverside Ave S.

 Food To Know

 On Tuesdays, TRIO/Summer Bridge students have taken over the Augsburg Kitchen for the cooking shift, with guidance from Augsburg student and chef extraordinaire, Joaquin Vences.
 Students learned that you can make more than just kale chips with the massive amounts of leftover kale from our farmer’s market gleaning shifts.
-The turkey/kale meatballs were a hit with our senior lunch delivery recipients!
+The turkey and kale meatballs were a hit with our senior lunch delivery recipients.
 Students also got to “sharpen” their knife skills while chopping boxes of cucumber and zucchini to serve in our meals or freeze for later this winter when the fresh produce supply is running low.